 On the 4th floor, exhibitions include “Spying that Shaped History” and “Uncertain World.”
 The former illustrates the impact of intelligence on history through a variety of exhibits including some that recreate spy locales from the past, a theater highlighting films about espionage, and underground operations to escape East Berlin.
 The latter explores modern responses to threats, from interrogation to surveillance, and how they should be handled.
 A whole exhibit about cyber security is part of this, including an “infinity room” reminded us all of Artechouse.

 Some of this might sound sophisticated for young museum-goers, but it’s presented in a way that makes it interesting for them with interactive elements like cracking codes, creating digital disguises, games that test their knowledge, and experiences that put them in spy situations.
 And, yes, they still can crawl through the air duct!

 The museum is recommended for ages 9 and up, but I saw children even younger enjoying the hands-on activities with the help of parents.
 When you go, be sure to exit via the stairway, not the elevator.
 With glass walls, the atrium-like space offers fantastic views and makes for nice photo ops.

 The International Spy Museum is located at L’Enfant Plaza, just south of the Smithsonian Castle, in Southwest DC.
-Metro is probably the easitest way to get there — the L’Enfant Plaza stop is on the Blue, Orange, Yellow, and Green lines.
+Metro is probably the easiest way to get there — the L’Enfant Plaza stop is on the Blue/Orange and Yellow/Green lines.
 Hours are 10am – 6pm daily.
 Admission is $24.95/age 13+, $14.95/7-12, free for ages 6 and under.
 You can save $2 on adult admission when you purchase online.